wassname/open_pref_eval/README.md

 - HuggingFace Transformers models only (extensible)
 - Local inference only (extensible for API models)
 - Preference datasets only (prompt, chosen, rejected format)
-- Results not directly comparable to judge-based frameworks

 ## How is this different?